BU-EC500-SP15/openstack-passthru/README.md

     Under the heading [ProxyList]
     Change socks4 127.0.0.1 9050 to socks5 127.0.0.1 $SOCKS_PORT_NUMBER (thats the port number you specified in the proxy settings.)

-7)Download the code from github: https://github.com/BU-EC500-SP15/openstack-passthru.git
+7) Download the code from github: https://github.com/BU-EC500-SP15/openstack-passthru.git

-8)In order to run the files use the following commands in the virtual enviornment($ . venv/bin/activate):
+8) In order to run the files use the following commands in the virtual enviornment($ . venv/bin/activate):

     $ proxychains python swift-server.py (in a different terminal/tab)
     $ proxychains python keystone-server.py(in a different terminal/tab)
     $ proxychains python cinder-server.py(in a different terminal/tab)

-9)To test use the curl HTTP requests or the bash variables in the commands folder.:
+9) To test use the curl HTTP requests or the bash variables in the commands folder.:

   To test HTTP: